 She has worked on staff at newspapers and magazines across the country, including Mother Jones Magazine, Boston Review, The Pennsylvania Law Weekly, and Third Coast.
 Marin has freelanced widely, as an editor and proofreader, as well as written profiles, features, live performance reviews, essays, memoir, and poems that have appeared in various publications.
 Marin is completing a memoir about her own experience with childhood cancer, her mother’s death, and becoming a woman through illness and grief.
 Whether the subject is theater, dance, food, artists, memory, illness, the mother and child bond, spirituality, or gender and sexuality, the thread of embodiment runs through her writing in every form and genre.

 Marin has been a lifelong writer and practitioner of yoga, introduced to them by her parents at a young age.
 She pursued formal education in both, most recently as a student of Karina Ayn Mirsky at the Sangha Yoga Institute where she earned her 500-hour certification in the style of Tantric Hatha Yoga and Meditation.
-She is a member of Yoga Alliance, teaches regular group classes at the Kalamazoo Barre studio and Upaya Yoga for Sangha Yoga, teaches special event classes and beach yoga on Lake Michigan through Satya Yoga in Saugatuck, and offers group and private sessions in Kalamazoo in addition to regular retreats at Gilchrist Retreat Center.
+She is a member of Yoga Alliance, teaches regular group classes at Bent9 studio and Ascension Borgess Health and Fitness, teaches special event classes and beach yoga on Lake Michigan through Satya Yoga in Saugatuck, and offers group and private sessions in Kalamazoo in addition to regular retreats at Gilchrist Retreat Center.

 With the skills she’s acquired over decades of practice, training, and teaching, Marin aims to integrate writing and yoga in a seamless and purposeful way to help others develop a habit of discovery, stay curious about themselves and the world, manifest their true hearts’ desires, fulfill their highest creative potential, heal themselves, and make a meaningful impact in the world.